 - Dead letter topic configuration (deadLetterTopic)

-These omissions are intentional: the goal is to illustrate how each subscription feature is wired, not provide drop-in messaging modules.
+These omissions are intentional: the goal is to illustrate how each subscription feature is wired, not provide drop-in event processing modules.
 See the DaprSubscription resource reference for all available configuration options.

 Let's configure Azure Dapr PubSub Event Subscriptions